Rising interest rates: what it could cost you and what to do about it

 Looking to free up cash flow so you can start paying off debt sooner?
 Here are 5 tips for saving up to $500 a month.

-In addition to putting more money toward you debt, consider increasing the frequency of your payments.
+In the event that you happen to have a bit of surplus cash flow each month, consider putting more money toward you debt or increasing the frequency of your mortgage payments.

-Another course of action is to consolidate multiple high-interest credit cards and debt into one low-rate line of credit.
+Another course of action is to consolidate multiple high-interest debts into a mortgage or secured line of credit.

 If you’re making multiple debt repayments each month, all at varying interest rates, you’re stretching your finances unnecessarily.
-A line of credit can streamline all that debt into one manageable monthly payment, freeing up cash flow and saving you money in the long run.
-Something you’ll appreciate, particularly once interest rates begin to rise.
+A mortgage or secured line of credit can streamline all that debt into one manageable monthly payment, freeing up cash flow and saving you money in the long run.
+Something you’ll appreciate, particularly should interest rates continue to rise.

-Plus depending on how your life has changed over the past few years, there could be a lot more to consider about your mortgage than just the rate of interest.
-Renewing early will give you the added advantage of time to properly re-evaluate your existing mortgage to see if it’s still right for you.
+Because depending on how your life has changed over the past few years, there could be a lot more to consider about your mortgage than just the (rising) rate of interest.
+Reviewing your mortgage renewal early will give you the added advantage of time to properly re-evaluate your existing mortgage to see if it’s still right for you.
 Also, don’t be afraid to shop around and compare your options before renewing with your current mortgage provider.

 Tip: The higher your credit rating, the better your bargaining power will be during your rate search and negotiations.
 So, be sure to always make at least the minimum payment by the due date on all monthly bills to keep your rating in good standing.

-If the thought of rising rates has you feeling anxious, sit down with one of our accredited mortgage professionals and get an educator-specific opinion.
+If the thought of rising rates has you feeling anxious, sit down with one of our mortgage agents and get an educator-specific opinion.

-Whether you’re shopping around for your first mortgage, about to renew an existing mortgage, or want to consolidate multiple high-interest credit cards and loans before interest rates start to climb—reach out to Educators Financial Group.
+Whether you’re shopping around for your first mortgage, about to renew an existing mortgage, or want to consolidate multiple high-interest credit cards and loans to free up monthly cash flow—reach out to Educators Financial Group.
 No matter where you are on the pay grid, or what your pension income is in retirement—we can offer you the lending solution that fits your needs and provides you with peace of mind.